Stories of Arda Home Page

 His words relieved me of some of my burdens.
 I also recognized his gentle warning and accepted it.

-My thoughts went to my father.
+My thoughts turned to my father.
 “Do you remember, Mithrandir, how Father said that it was long since I turned from my own way at his counsel?
-I realized now that he was right.
-Even now, I am welcoming someone that he rejected utterly till his end.
+I realize now that he was right.
+Even now, I am welcoming someone he rejected utterly till his end.
 Boromir would not have disappointed him so.”

 “Who knows?
 Boromir had come to respect Aragorn during our journey and had learned the peril of desiring power.
 But does it matter?”